Leon Vaccarelli, Financial Advisor Leon Vaccarelli Discharged from Firm

-Leon Vaccarelli Discharged by The Investment Center, Inc. – Goodman & Nekvasil P.A, May Recover Investor Losses
+Leon Vaccarelli, Financial Advisor Leon Vaccarelli Discharged from Firm | Goodman & Nekvasil P.A, May Recover Investor Losses

-Prior to Leon Vaccarelli’s discharge by The Investment Center, Inc., FINRA investigated Leon Vaccarelli and brought a disciplinary action against Leon Vaccarelli.
+Prior to Leon Vaccarelli’s discharge from The Investment Center, Inc., FINRA investigated Leon Vaccarelli and brought a disciplinary action against Leon Vaccarelli.
 Leon Vaccarelli consented to a 1-month suspension from the securities and investment banking industry and a $7,500 fine.
 Leon Vaccarelli also consented to findings that Leon Vaccarelli exercised discretion in customers’ accounts notwithstanding the fact that Leon Vaccarelli did not have written authorization from the customers to place discretionary trades and The Investment Center, Inc. had not approved and accepted the accounts as discretionary.
 The findings stated that Leon Vacarelli also falsely certified that he did not handle any retail (non-advisory) customer accounts on a discretionary basis on four annual firm compliance questionnaires.

 FINRA reports that three arbitration claims involving Leon Vaccarelli’s conduct with The Investment Center, Inc. are currently pending.
 These claims allege misappropriation of funds, conversion, civil theft, and/or losses in connection to a REIT purchased prior to Leon Vaccarelli’s association with The Investment Center, Inc.

 If you lost any money on investments with Leon Vaccarelli, you may be able to recover your losses from The Investment Center, Inc. This is because The Investment Center, Inc. had a duty to supervise Leon Vaccarelli.